practice-golang/hello-sse/README.md

-# Server Sent Event practice
+# Server Sent Events practice

 * Used `Echo v4`
 * Not used `channel`